sassanostvar/hopperscapes/hopperscapes/segmentation/README.md

 Quantitative analysis of wing morphology and patterning requires accurate localization of features of interest in imaging data.
 We pose the localization of structural features as a multi-task semantic segmentation problem.

-Depending on the species, some features, like the wing outline, spots, and pigmentation domains, are more or less straightforward to segment Other features, like the venation network, can be challenging to segment when sample illumination is not optimal and the venation network is occluded by other features.
+Depending on the species, some features, like the wing outline, spots, and pigmentation domains, are more or less straightforward to segment.
+Other features, like the venation network, can be challenging to segment when sample illumination is not optimal and the venation network is occluded by other features.

 Here, we adopt a multi-step, multi-resolution approach to the segmentation problem, using UNet variants, as outlined below.